guibueno/guibueno.github.io/_docs/eval-01-website.markdown

 [![BitBucket Repo]({{site.baseurl}}/images/eval-website-bitbucket.png)]({{site.baseurl}}/images/eval-website-bitbucket.png)
 {: style="text-align: center"}

-However, after one week, I realized that the engagement was insufficient and that using BitBucket would limit the access to my project to only a few people who could operate git.
+However, after only one week, I realized that repository was not generating any engagement between my committee members and I. This made me realize that using *BitBucket* and interacting with only the committee member who could operate *Git* would not be enough for a valid, continuous evaluation.
 Therefore, I kept looking for alternatives and found out about *Jekyll* and *GitHub Pages*:

 > "*Jekyll*: A tool for creating static HTML websites from a set oftemplates and data. *Jekyll* is used by GitHub to create static web pages for GitHub hosted projects".
 (Wagstrom; Jergensen, 2012, p.
 5)

 I consulted with my I.T. specialist committee members [Daniel Negri](/people/daniel.html) and [Ludmilla Aires](/people/lud.html), who both agreed this tool would suit my needs.

-For about two weeks, I focused all my efforst into learning how to install, operate and build my thesis project website using those tools.
-Indeed, I am still in the process of learning/perfectioning such skills.

-Additionally, this experience fulfilled a set of goals I have had since the beginning of the thesis course:
+For about two weeks, I focused all my effort to learn how to install, operate and build a thesis project website using those tools.
+This experience fulfilled a set of goals I have had since the beginning of the thesis course:

 - to learn to operate version control systems,
 - to re-connect with coding, especially for web, and